Azure/azure-sdk-for-cpp/sdk/core/azure-core/README.md

 ### HTTP Transport adapter

-The Azure SDK for C++ supports libcurl and WinHTTP libraries as HTTP stacks and provides an HTTP transport adapter for each one.
-It can also support an external, `customer-implemented` *HTTP transport adapter*.
-To learn more about this feature, [click here](LinkForTransportAdapterDocs).
+Out of the box, the Azure SDK for C++ supports the libcurl and WinHTTP libraries as HTTP stacks for communicating with Azure services over the network.
+The SDK also provides a mechanism for `customer-implemented` *HTTP transport adapter*.

 ## Troubleshooting